Animalia (TV series): Critical response

 A reviewer for The New York Times commented that the phrase based on the book by' may never have been stretched so far" in the creation of this TV series, while characterizing it as "weird" and "intermittently interesting."

 Awards

-In 2008, Animalia was nominated for BAFTA Children's Kids Vote Award.
+In 2008, Animalia was nominated for the BAFTA Children's Kids Vote Award.

 In 2009, composer Christopher Elves won a Daytime Emmy award for Outstanding Music Direction and Composition for his work on Animalias musical score.

 APRA-AGSC Awards

 The annual Screen Music Awards are presented by Australasian Performing Right Association (APRA) and Australian Guild of Screen Composers (AGSC).